miekg/dns/README.markdown

 Completely usable DNS library.
 Most widely used Resource Records are supported.
 DNSSEC types too.
 EDNS0 is (see edns.go), UDP/TCP queries, TSIG, AXFR (and IXFR probably) too.
 Both client and server side programming is supported.
+Asynchronous client queries are also supported.

 Sample programs can be found in the `_examples` directory.
 They can be build with: `make examples` (after the dns package has been installed)